zonca/zonca.github.io-source/content/2017-12-05-scalable-jupyterhub-kubernetes-jetstream.md

 ## Setup two virtual machines

 First of all we need to create two Virtual Machines from the [Jetstream Atmosphere admin panel](https://use.jetstream-cloud.org)I tested this on XSEDE Jetstream Ubuntu 16.04 image (with Docker pre-installed), for testing purposes "small" instances work, then they can be scaled up for production.
 You can name them `master_node` and `node_1` for example.
+Make sure that port 80 and 443 are open to outside connections.

 Then you can SSH into the first machine with your XSEDE username with `sudo` privileges.